 Indexing.
 The Editors provide immediate open access to the content of the Journal on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The online form is considered as the reference version of the journal.
 We are searchable in the following indexing databases and global catalogues (the list is being successively extended):

-♦ Journal evaluation of the Ministy of Science & Higher Education for 2013: 5 points (List B) ♦
+♦ Journal evaluation of the Ministy of Science & Higher Education in Poland for 2013 and 2014: 5 points (List B) ♦

 ♦ Index Copernicus Journal Master List for 2012: 4.98 ♦ Global Impact Factor 2012: 0.401 ♦